fsoubelet/Movie_Colorbar/README.md

                         video footage.
 ```

-An example use is then:
+An example command is then:
 ```
-python color_bar.py -t sw9_trailer -m kmeans -s ~/Desktop/STARWARS_9_TRAILER.webm --fps 15
+python color_bar.py -t sw9_trailer -m kmeans -s ~/Desktop/STARWARS_9_TRAILER.webm -fps 15
 ```

-The script will create an `images` folder and call `fmpeg` to extract 15 images per second of footage into this folder.
+The script will create an `images` folder and call `fmpeg` to extract 15 (here) images per second of video footage into this folder.
 It will then apply the chosen method - here `kmeans` - to determine the average color of each frame.
-Finally, it creates the final colorbar with all averages and saves it in a new folder titled `bars`.
+Finally, it creates the colorbar with all averages and saves it in a new folder titled `bars`.
 The output's name is a concatenation of the provided title and the method used.

 Beware of the `images` folder which can become quite heavy with increased fps, you should remember to delete it.
+Similarly, you should decrease the fps for long videos such as entire movies

 ## TODO